 Soil Respiration Of particular interest is an investigation of soil respiration across the state and how it may change and contribute to models of climate change effects on future agricultural productivity and native flora.
-Soil respiration is the carbon dioxide $(CO_2)$ flux from soils to the atmosphere and it represents one of the largest fluxes in the global carbon cycle.
+Soil respiration is the carbon dioxide (CO_2) flux from soils to the atmosphere and it represents one of the largest fluxes in the global carbon cycle.
 Soil respiration Atmospheric CO results from the biological activity in the Soil Respiration Soil Respiration soil of live roots, microorganisms and CO, macroorganisms.
 Soils store a vast amount of organic carbon.
-The decomposition of soil organic matter is temperaturew dependent, therefore it is expected that f organic matte increases in temperatures due to changes in climate will increase soil respiration rates.
+The decomposition of soil organic matter is temperaturedependent, therefore it is expected that f organic matte increases in temperatures due to changes in climate will increase soil respiration rates.
 Consequently, atmospheric CO2 is expected to be influenced by changes in (bacteria, archaea, fungi) soil respiration.
-Such changes in soil Atmospheric CO2 is captured by plants through respiration are significantly influenced by photosynthesis.
-The CO2 is transformed into organic forms that are stored in plant tissues or consumed by agricultural practices and other human soil organisms.
-The stored organic carbon is put back activities. into the atmosphere through CO2 fluxes from soil respiration.
-The source of soil respiration is biological activity.
+Such changes in soil Atmospheric CO2 is captured by plants through respiration are significantly influenced by agricultural practices and other human activities.